indrimuska/jquery-editable-select/README.md

 ### enter

-When the list is visible, enter will select one option and replace the input with that value.
+When the list is visible, enter will select one option and replace the input with that text.
-When the list is not visible, enter will have normal effects -- submitting the current form, etc.
+When the list is not visible, enter will have normal behaviour (submitting the current form, etc...)

+### tab

+The tab key hides the list.

 ### escape

 The escape key hides the list.

-### tab

-The tab key hides the list.